Find out how to make the most of the helpful exam prep resources we have on offer and the best ways to prepare.

 It’s also really important to read through all of the available answer options.
 If the question reads ‘Which of the following statements is not true?’ and you miss the word ‘not’, without looking at all the available answers you will likely give the first incorrect answer you see.

-- If all else fails, guess!
+- If all else fails, take an informed guess.

 It’s important you answer every question in the test.
 If you really don’t know the answer then make a best guess after discounting any options that don’t make sense.
-Even a complete guess from all available options doesn’t have to be completely random.

 If an available answer doesn’t fit grammatically with the question then you might want to discount this option.
 If an available answer is significantly longer than the other options then you may wish to choose this - as a correct statement will usually need more validation than an incorrect statement.

 Whatever reasoning you employ for a ‘guess’ you will always have a chance at least of landing on the correct answer.
-If you fail to give an answer at all then you have 0% chance!
+If you fail to give an answer at all then you have 0% chance.